 Indeed, we have a long, colorful history with the brand’s founder, Karl Lagerfeld, who passed away less than a year ago.
 We stormed runways carrying banners and “bloody” fur coats.
 In 1995, PETA Senior Vice President Dan Mathews and talk show legend Ricki Lake took over Lagerfeld’s office in a protest against his use of animal fur.

-We once parodied him as a dinosaur of fashion in a cartoon called “Furassic Park,” and our affiliates staged demos at world-class fashion shows depicting him as the Grim Reaper.
+We once parodied him as a dinosaur of fashion in a cartoon called “Furassic Park,” and PETA entities worldwide held demonstrations at world-class fashion shows depicting him as the Grim Reaper.
 PETA Germany even sent him a birthday greeting that included urinal stickers of his face with the words “Fur Lagerfeld: Piss Off!”

 Lagerfeld was quite the opponent, but we refused to let old ways of thinking prevail over global animal liberation.